WorkWithAfridi/GoogleDriveHandler-Package/README.md

 * iOS:

-For Google Sign in to work on iOS devices we need to follow the following steps:
+For "Google Sign in" to work on iOS devices we MUST follow the following steps, otherwise the app with crash:

 iOS integration
 This plugin requires iOS 9.0 or higher.